AndrewSRea/news-scraper/README.md

 This is a web app which allows users view and leave comments on the latest NPR news headlines.
 Whenever a user visits this site, the app will allow the user to scrape headlines from NPR.org and display them for the user.
 Each scraped article will be saved to this application's database.
-At a minimum, the app should scrape and display the This app will scrape and display the following information for each article:
+This app will scrape and display the following information for each article:
 A headline of each article.
 A summary of each article.
 The URL of each article.